therealnicoroshi/modlist/README.md

 You can still go through the menu and change things to suit your preference afterward but this will give you a solid base to start from.

-### Some important things to leave disabled for stbility reasons
+### Some important things to leave disabled for stability reasons

 Leave Minatours and Spiders Off in OBIS